Jesus Christ’s death by crucifixion was reserved for the worst of criminals.

 Jesus said of them, “They tie up heavy burdens, hard to bear, and lay them on people’s shoulders…”4

-And in direct challenge to them he said, “You hypocrites!
+“You hypocrites!
 Well did Isaiah prophesy of you when he said, ‘This people honors me with their lips, but their heart is far from me; in vain do they worship me, teaching as doctrines the commandments of men.”5

 For example they had strict laws about the Sabbath.
 No cooking, no walking a certain distance, no carrying any objects, etc. It was more restrictive than restful.